Developer Advocate at Redis

 Columbus, Ohio, United States

 Guy works for Redis as a Developer Advocate.
-Combining his decades of experience in writing software with a passion for sharing what he has learned, Guy goes out into developer communities and helps others build great software.
+Combining his decades of experience in writing software with a passion for learning—and for sharing what he has learned—Guy explores interesting topics and spreads the knowledge he has gained around developer communities worldwide.

 In his personal life, Guy is a hard-boiled geek interested in role-playing games, science fiction, and technology.
 He also has a slightly less geeky interest in history and linguistics.
-In his spare time, he volunteers for his local Cub Scout Pack, goes camping, and studies history and linguistics.
+In his spare time he likes to camp and studies history and linguistics.

 Area of Expertise